terrywang/vagrantboxes/archlinux-x86_64.md

 This `Arch Linux` x86_64 base box was built using the `archlinux-2013.02.01-dual.iso`.
 Arch Linux is a **rolling release** so just run `pacman -Syu` to stay bleeding edge.
 If shit happens and it breaks, time to test your troubleshooting skills;-)

 > **NOTE**: In November 2012, Arch Linux switched to `systemd` as its default init system.
 In January 2013 `initsripts` was removed from its official repositories.
 The base box is up-to-date as of April 10, 2014.
+The base box is NOT affected by OpenSSL *heartbleed* bug - CVE-2014-0160 as openssl has been updated to 1.0.1g or later.

 ## Vagrant Base Box Information